luizppa/third-person-camera/README.md

 A few motion effects are available out of the box.
 Each can be enabled/disabled and configured as you wish.
 The effects and configurations avaliable are:

-> Although I described this section as available effects (plural), as it is, the only one available is zoom out on motion.
-I expect to implement more effects in the future, like camera shake.
+> Although I described this section as available effects (plural), as it is, the only effect available is zoom out on motion.
+I expect to implement more in the future, like camera shake.
 For the time beeing, feel free to contribute!

 ---